GSto/digital-garden/notes/McLeod Hierarchy.md

 sociopaths begin to create the realities of the losers and the clueless. once they see that realities can be created, things start to lose meaning. as things lose meaning, the sociopaths gain power.

 sociopaths see that there is one reality, and there are no social realities. this leads to the notion of the “absent god.”

+## A Softer Version
+In [Developer Hegemony], Erik Dietrich has a softer framing of losers, clueless and sociopaths: pragmatists, idealists, and opportunists, respectively.

 ## Communication between Types